mikepqr/stowsh/README.md

 exist in the target, `stowsh` will create real directories (not links).

-This choice allows two packages to install files in the same subdirectory, and for files that don't belong in your dotfiles (e.g. caches) to live in the same directory without being added to your dotfiles `.gitignore`.
+This choice allows two packages to install files in the same subdirectory, and files that don't belong in your dotfiles repo (e.g. caches) to be added to those subdirectories without also being added to your dotfiles repo's `.gitignore`.

 When uninstalling a package subdirectories will only be deleted if they are empty.